matrix-io/rhasspy-light-switch/README.md

 # rhasppy-light-switch
-Control your lights with voice using Rhasppy
+Control your lights with voice using Rhasppy!